 Coffee Milk – A creamy blend of milk and coffee, it’s a bit like chocolate milk only with coffee.
 The factory is located in the southern part of the island.
 You can find coffee milk at any corner market or convenience store.

-Okonomiyaki – A Japanese pancake that is sometimes the focal point of a restaurant, with a large griddle around which several guests are seated.
-The cook-your-own pancake is topped with toppings of your choosing, ranging from bacon, seafood, onions, vegetables, etc. It’s simple and tasty comfort food.
+Okonomiyaki – A Japanese pancake that is sometimes the focal point of a restaurant.
+A large griddle accommodates guests that are seated around the griddle.
+The cook-your-own pancake includes toppings of your choosing, ranging from bacon, seafood, onions, vegetables, etc. It’s simple and tasty comfort food.

-Sake – This rice wine, which goes through a fermenting process more similar to beer, and is served cold, at room temperature, and slightly warmed.
+Sake – This rice wine goes through a fermenting process similar to beer.
+It is served cold, at room temperature, and slightly warmed.
 Sennenichi offers a tour and explanation of the sake-making process and also has a tasting room.
-While it’s not my favorite drink, it is interesting learning about the nuance is flavors.
+While it’s not my favorite drink, it is interesting to learn about the nuance in flavors.

 Getting to Awaji

-There is a bridge climb, if you can deal with the heights, and the views from the observation deck are said to be impressive.
+There is a bridge climb if you can deal with the heights.
+The views from the observation deck are said to be impressive.
 I’m passing on this experience given my fear of edges, but I’m told it is spectacular.
 Kansai is most likely the airport you’ll fly into if you’re arriving from the United States.

 Osaka’s Kobe Airport is smaller and closer, about a little over an hour away.
 This is a great choice if you’re already in Japan and are adding on a stay on Awaji.

 If you’re arriving by train from other areas of Japan, the JR Shinkansen bullet train stops at Shin Kobe Station, the main hub for rail connections to Osaka and Kyoto.
 There are no trains on Awaji, but you can connect to local transportation from this station (a bus will take you about two hours from the station).

 If visiting Japan is on your travel list, pin this to your relevant Pinterest boards for easy future reference.